 It is extremely important to be represented by competent legal counsel at the Preliminary Hearing, as often times the charges can be dismissed or reduced to a lesser charge at this time.
 Once the charges are in Superior Court, they are assigned to a specific Deputy Attorney General and resolution of the offenses can be much more difficult.

-© 2015 The Law Offices of Eric G. Mooney, P.A.
+© 2015 The Law Offices of Mooney & Andrew, P.A.
 All Rights Reserved.

 Disclaimer: The legal information presented in this site should not be